onchain/onchain-ruby/docs/TransactionAPIApi.md

 opts = {
   fee_address: "\"2MttUxQo4jjyVtb5Br49WUEy3LZoZuwtba5\"", # String | An address to send fees to.
-  fee_amount: "10000", # String | The amount of fees to send.
+  fee_amount: 10000, # Integer | The amount of fees to send.
   miners_fee: 10000 # Integer | The amount to send to the miners.
 }